Villa Ludwigshöhe: Geography

 Villa Ludwigshöhe is located at the eastern edge of the Palatinate Forest, west of the small-town of Edenkoben and the municipality Rhodt unter Rietburg in the Southern Palatinate.
-The Villa is reachable by car.
-Next to the Villa is the lower station of the "Rietburgbahn", a chairlift, by which the Rietburg can be reached.
+Next to the Villa is the lower station of the "Rietburgbahn" chairlift, by which the Rietburg can be reached; it is also accessible by road.

 Architectural history

 In 1843 King Ludwig I decided to build a summer villa.
 At that time the Palatinate (from which his father Maximilian I came) belonged to Bavaria.
 It was to be constructed on the edge of the Haardt hills.
 In 1845 the necessary parcels of land were bought from the municipalities Edenkoben and Rhodt.

-The laying of the foundation stone took place in 1846.
+The foundation stone was laid in 1846.
 The Villa was built by Joseph Hoffmann (Ludwigshafen/Rhine) according to plans from architect Friedrich Wilhelm von Gärtner.
-In 1847 the architect died: hence Leo von Klenze took care of the site management.
+In 1847 the architect died and Leo von Klenze took care of the site management.
 The building was finished in 1852.

-Ludwig I resided every two years in the months July and August in the Villa.
-He also celebrated his birthday there.

-His last visit at the Villa is dated 1866.
+Ludwig I lived in the Villa every two years during July and August, and also celebrated his birthday there.
+His last visit to the Villa was in 1866.

 Building

-The main building consists of four rectangular shaped two-storey buildings which are grouped around an atrium.
-Classicistic styles are realized.
+The main building consists of four rectangular two-storey buildings, grouped around an atrium.
+The style is classical.